More at rubyonrails.org:

 }

-In Rails 6.1 it's possible to switch connections for one database instead of all databases globally.
+Starting from Rails 6.1, it's possible to switch connections for one database instead of all databases globally.

 With granular database connection switching, any abstract connection class will be able to switch connections without affecting other connections.
 This is useful for switching your AnimalsRecord queries to read from the replica while ensuring your ApplicationRecord queries go to the primary.